Sourcing Underrepresented Talent at the Top of the Pipeline

-In the coming months, we have some deeper digging to do on the reasons behind those numbers.
-As we recently wrote about, at Gem, we’re in the process of working through our own diversity initiatives, in terms of both our company culture and our product offering.
-We recognize that the strongest diversity hiring initiatives begin at the top of the funnel, which is why our products focus on the earliest stages of the pipeline.
-After all, if you’re not sourcing a diverse talent pool, you’re not going to see a diverse talent pool enter your interview process—and it’s tough to hire talent that doesn’t apply.
-In other words, sourcers and recruiters have perhaps the most important role to play in the “D” of a company’s D&I initiatives.
+At Gem, we’re in an ongoing process of working through our own diversity initiatives, in terms of both our company culture and our product offering.
+We also recognize that the strongest diversity hiring initiatives begin at the top of the funnel.
+After all, if you’re not sourcing a diverse talent pool, you’re not going to see a diverse slate enter your interview process—and it’s tough to hire talent that doesn’t apply.
+In other words, sourcers and recruiters have perhaps the most important role to play in the “D” of a company’s DE&I initiatives.

-We also recognize that this puts recruiting teams in an indelicate position, because diversity is one of the most difficult aspects to target early on in the funnel.
-During recruiting and hiring processes, of course, candidates can self-identify.
+We recognize that this puts recruiting teams in an indelicate position, because diversity is one of the most difficult aspects to target early on in the funnel.
+During the hiring process, of course, candidates can self-identify.
 Indeed, many of these demographic self-declarations are formalized in applicant tracking systems, which request standard demographic data—such as race, gender, and veteran status—as defined by the Equal Employment Opportunity Commission (EEOC).

-But what do sourcers do in those earliest stages of the funnel—before they’ve even connected with prospects, let alone given them the opportunity to self-identify?
-At Gem, we’re working on making products that help recruiters track some of the more “observable” demographics: compiling aggregate “estimated gender” and URM stats so recruiters can see a breakdown of whom they’re reaching out to, for example; and allowing recruiting teams to configure custom fields to track other demographics.
+But what do sourcers do in the earliest stages of the funnel—before they’ve even connected with prospects, let alone given them the opportunity to self-identify?
+At Gem, we’re helping teams track some of those demographics: compiling aggregate gender and race/ethnicity stats so recruiters can see breakdowns of whom they’re reaching out to, for example:

-But here’s the thing: Top talent is already self-identifying, long before they enter your hiring funnel.
+But here’s the thing: top talent is already self-identifying, long before they enter your hiring funnel.
 They self-identify through the groups they belong to, the organizations they support, and the events they participate in.
-They self-identify through whom they follow, the content they share, and what they write on their social media profiles.
-And there are strategies that sourcers can use—even the ones who are wholly committed to living on LinkedIn—to increase the chances that they’re reaching out to talent that’s “diverse.”
-Here are some strategies worth considering:
+They self-identify through whom they follow, the content they share, and what they write on their social profiles.
+And there are strategies that sourcers can use—even the ones who are wholly committed to living on LinkedIn—to increase the chances that they’re reaching out to diverse talent.
+Here are some worth considering:

 Search for Prospects who Attended Schools with Diverse Student Bodies